 Wilfred Hall, Director of Tynemouth Private Laboratory and Hepple Observatory, Northumberland, England.

-References given to the British administration on Barocas' academic merit and loyalty (in order to obtain his release from internment camp in Canada):
+References given to the British administration on Barocas' academic merit and loyalty (in order to obtain his release from an internment camp in Canada):

 Wilfred Hall- Donald Scott, Northumberland